 Final Thoughts on Marijuana and Headaches

-To summarize, the answer to the question of “why does my head hurt when I smoke weed” doesn’t necessarily involve cannabis.
-Headaches can occur as the result of a number of different things, but too much cannabis is not likely one of them.
+So to summarize and answer the question of “why does my head hurt when I smoke weed,” just know that your headache isn’t a direct result of the weed.
+Headaches can occur as the result of a number of things, but too much cannabis is not likely one of them.

 Staying hydrated and using common sense while enjoying marijuana will be enough to avoid headaches 99.9% of the time.
 Marijuana does not cause dehydration, and furthermore, it is not conclusive that a headache after weed is caused by the cannabis itself.

 So for those who are concerned about headaches after smoking a joint, perhaps consider what other factors might be at play!